Refinancing Your Condo: A Guide To Rates And Everything You Need To Know

 Lowering Your Interest Rate

 If interest rates are lower now than when you got your loan, you can save money when you refinance with a lower APR.
 Remember to look at the APR (not just the base interest rate) when you compare current rates.
 You can also potentially get a lower interest rate if you have a higher credit score or less debt now than when you got your loan.
 You may or may not change your loan’s term when you change your interest rate.
+Before deciding to refinance, check out current mortgage rates and try out a refinance calculator to see how refinancing might affect your monthly payments.

 Getting Rid Of Mortgage Insurance

 Do you have an FHA loan?
 If so, you probably know that you must pay a mortgage insurance premium (MIP) throughout the duration of an FHA loan if you made a down payment of less than 10%.
 Many people who buy a home or condo with an FHA loan refinance into a conventional loan once they reach 20% equity in their property.
-You can also refinance a conventional loan into another conventional loan to remove private mortgage insurance once you reach 20% equity.
+As a homeowner, you can also refinance a conventional loan into another conventional loan to remove private mortgage insurance once you reach 20% equity.

 Your condo isn’t just a place to live – it gives you a way to save and build equity in your property.
 Equity is the percentage of your home that you actually own.
 For example, if your loan was originally valued at $200,000 and you’ve paid off $100,000 of your principal, you have 50% equity in your home.